emberjs/rfcs/text/0000-addon-module-config.md

 this.get('session').authenticate('authenticator:custom')
 ```

-App developers don’t need to register the authenticator manually into the application container, only to locate the module on the **expected project folder**.
+App developers only need to locate the module on the **expected project folder** to make the addon work.

 ```js
 // app/authenticators/custom.js